In-house marketing team vs marketing agency.

 Three common scenarios

 Scenario A. The £1.2M D2C brand.
 Founder hires a Marketing Manager at £45k.
 They cover everything badly for nine months.
 Brand stalls.
-Founder hires a studio.
-Within 90 days, the studio has covered the gaps and the manager focuses on what they're good at (brand and content).
+Founder hires an agency.
+Within 90 days, the agency has covered the gaps and the manager focuses on what they're good at (brand and content).
 Setup error: hiring a generalist for a function that needs specialists.

 Scenario B. The £3M B2B SaaS.
 Founder hires a Head of Marketing at £85k.
 Head of Marketing hires two specialists (Demand Gen and Content).
 Team of three.
-Studio comes in as the paid-media partner only.
+An agency comes in as the paid-media partner only.
 Works well.
-The Head of Marketing owns strategy and brand; the studio owns the execution channel.
+The Head of Marketing owns strategy and brand; the agency owns the execution channel.

 Scenario C. The £6M scaling brand.
 In-house team of five, including senior leads for paid, brand, and operations.
-Studio is no longer the right model.
+An agency is no longer the right model.
 Too much overlap, too much coordination cost.
-Studio either drops to a creative-partner role (photography, video, design) or exits.
+The agency either drops to a creative-partner role (photography, video, design) or exits.

 The honest case for in-house